ARS-SWRC/swrc_photoscan_ua_hpc/README.md

 ### 5. Transfer data to UA-HPC

-The folder with imagery and Photoscan project should be ready to be copied into UA-HPC.
+The folder with imagery and PhotoScan project should be ready to be copied into UA-HPC.

 -   The location `/xdisk/username` needs to be created in Storm just once.
 Check the availability of the folder by typing `ls /xdisk/username`.
-If you can't list it, please request its creation at ARS-USDA-SWRC.
+If you can't list it, please request its creation at USDA-ARS-SWRC.

 -   All the projects can live within that folder since this is just a shared file system in the UA-HPC.